You know it’s time to implement server to server file transfer when..

 Recommended Download

 JSCAPE MFT Server is a platform-independent managed file transfer server that currently includes installers for Windows, Mac OS X, Linux, Solaris and UNIX platforms.
 JSCAPE MFT Server supports a number of secure file transfer protocols, including AS2.
-Download a free fully-functional evaluation today.
+Fill out a short form to try JSCAPE.